The best way to create happy triggers is to start by understanding what a happy trigger is.

 This is the love hormone.

-It’s released during sex, hugging, breastfeeding, and an important part of a mother nourishing and taking care of her child.
+It’s released during sex, hugging, and breastfeeding, and is an important part of a mother nourishing and taking care of her child.

 This is the motivation and reward neurotransmitter.